 Hypertension may result from abnormal epinephrine and norepinephrine secretion (pheochromocytomas) or from cortisol excess (ACTH-secreting tumors).

 Other ectopically produced hormones include parathyroid hormone-related peptide (PTHRP—from squamous cell lung cancer, head and neck cancer, bladder cancer), calcitonin (from breast cancer, small cell lung cancer, and medullary thyroid carcinoma), and thyroid-stimulating hormone (from gestational choriocarcinoma).
-PTHRP causes hypercalcemia and its associated symptoms (polyuria, dehydration, constipation, muscle weakness); calcitonin causes a fall in the serum Ca level, with contractions and cardiac arrhythmias.
+PTHRP causes hypercalcemia and its associated symptoms (polyuria, dehydration, constipation, muscle weakness); calcitonin causes a fall in the serum Ca level, leading to muscle twitching and cardiac arrhythmias.

 Watery diarrhea with subsequent dehydration and electrolyte imbalances may result from tumor-related secretion of prostaglandins or vasoactive intestinal peptide.
 Implicated tumors include pancreatic islet cell tumors and others.
+Carcinoid tumors produce serotonin degradation products that lead to flushing, diarrhea, and breathing difficulty.
 Protein-losing enteropathies may result from tumor mass inflammation, particularly with lymphomas.

 Patients with cancer may develop pure RBC aplasia, anemia of chronic disease, leukocytosis (leukemoid reaction), thrombocytosis, eosinophilia, basophilia, and disseminated intravascular coagulation.
-In addition, idiopathic thrombocytopenic purpura and a Coombs'-positive hemolytic anemia can complicate the course of lymphoid cancers and Hodgkin lymphoma.
+In addition, immune thrombocytopenia and a Coombs-positive hemolytic anemia can complicate the course of lymphoid cancers and Hodgkin lymphoma.
 Erythrocytosis may occur in various cancers, especially renal cancers and hepatomas, due to ectopic production of erythropoietin or erythropoietin-like substances, and monoclonal gammopathies may sometimes be present.